rolandobrown/grow.github.io/source/_posts/2015-08-26-nested-forms.markdown

 {% gist bdc016bb38431667a476 %}

 Each arrival began with a song: a listening that helped us both traverse.
 I chose a DSL.
 I think it was Sinatra 1.4.6.
 It must have been.
 Sinatra always quickly created the perfect environment.
 It was as if that song was written specifically for this purpose: minimal effort, maximum return.
 Ruby appreciated that about me.
 She would get gitty every time I found it—that perfect beat.
-A few times she would .send("you always find the right gem.")
+During those times she would send me a message.
+Something like: .send("you always find the right gem.").
+I would always respond with the same statement twice in a row:

+> >> "I've benefited from remembering good friends and good songs."
+> >> "I've benefited from remembering good friends and good songs."

 {% gist 60ca0b30c96dfd5f36ec %}

-Mid listen, Sinatra on shotgun and ActiveRecord in use, I put my hand in my pocket, habitually wanting to get my phone and take a photo.
+Mid listen, [Sinatra](http://www.sinatrarb.com/) on shotgun and ActiveRecord ready for use, I put my hand in my pocket, habitually wanting to get my phone and take a photo.
 Instead, I sat down on the table and just watched her dance a while.
 I remembered that I didn't need to do anything but see this.
 I just needed to rake watch for as long as she would have me.
 I didn't really need to capture every good memory of this arrival, or anything that would follow.
 More importantly, neither of us could ever return to these moments anyway: to the first time she would glide by my hand; to the initial touch; to the inhale of the new table smell—forever transformed by our primitive obsession—and our collective choice to not fix it.
 She reminded me:

 > This doesn't need to persist in memory.
 It is enough to just be here: in these moments with each other.